 David L. Patrick, Western Washington University

-Student Involvement: Three students have participated in the research so far: Kyle Kheenel and Christopher Grote (both undergraduates at WWU), and Beth Howe, an undergraduate at the University of Cambridge.
-Ms. Howe, who graduated this year, was in the group of Stuart Clarke at Cambridge, who collaborated with us on many of the measurements.
+Student Involvement: Five students have participated in the research so far: Kyle Kheenel, Christopher Grote, Andrew Lindsey, and Evan Yuhas (all undergraduates at WWU), and Beth Howe, an undergraduate at the University of Cambridge.
+Ms. Howe, who graduated two years ago, was in the group of Stuart Clarke at Cambridge, who collaborated with us on many of the measurements.
 She visited WWU during December 2011.

 Publications and other products: so far no publications have been submitted from this work.
 Ms. Howe prepared her undergraduate thesis based on her participation, Kyle Kheenel presented a poster at WWU’s annual campus research conference.